 Chimney stacks

 Repair category 2

-Notes There are signs of damp penetration at the chimney and there is weathering to the chimney.
+Notes There are signs of damp penetration at the left hand chimney head.
+Recent repairs have been carried out to this chimney head and the situation should be monitored.
+There is weathering to the right hand chimney.

-Roofing including roof space Repair category 2 Notes There is evidence of woodworm in the roof timbers.
-There is loose pointing to the copings.
-The flat felt roofing will have a limited life only.
+Roofing including roof space

+Repair category 2

+Notes There is evidence of woodworm in the roof timbers.
+There are signs of mice in the roof void.
+There is damp mould to the sarking and staining to the roof timbers.